HL7/smart-app-launch/input/pages/brands.md

 The Brand Bundle SHALL include exactly one Brand with an `Organization.identifier` that matches the primary Brand identifier from SMART configuration JSON.

 The Brand Bundle SHOULD include only the Brands and Endpoints associated with the SMART on FHIR server that links to the Bundle.
 However, the Brand Bundle MAY have additional Brands or Endpoints (e.g., supporting a publication pattern where endpoints from a given vendor might point to a comprehensive, centralized vendor-managed list).

+Note that the presence of an Endpoint in the Brand Bundle does not provide an implicit authorization to access the Endpoint.
+Clients that require access to the data provided by the FHIR Endpoints in the Brand Bundle can use SMART Configuration metadata to determine authorization requirements.

 ##### Example `.well-known/smart-configuration`